Political positions of Donald Trump: Zika

 On August 3, 2016, Trump called the Zika virus outbreak in Florida "a big problem".
-He expressed his support for Florida Governor Rick Scott's handling of the crisis, saying that he's "doing a fantastic job".
+He expressed his support for Florida governor Rick Scott's handling of the crisis, saying that he's "doing a fantastic job".
 When asked if Congress should convene an emergency session to approve Zika funding, Trump answered, "I would say that it's up to Rick Scott."
 On August 11, 2016, Trump said that he was in favor of Congress setting aside money to combat the Zika virus.

 Vaccines

-Trump believed that childhood vaccinations were related to autism, a hypothesis which has been repeatedly debunked.
+Trump suggested that childhood vaccinations were related to autism, a hypothesis which has been repeatedly debunked.
 The American Academy of Pediatrics and Autism Speaks have "decried Trump's remarks as false and potentially dangerous."

 In 2010, the Donald J. Trump Foundation donated $10,000 to Generation Rescue, Jenny McCarthy's nonprofit organization that advocates the incorrect view that autism and related disorders are primarily caused by vaccines.

 Despite his prior views, however, Trump did drop his claims of vaccines being related to autism in 2019 after the 2019 measles outbreaks, in saying: "They have to get those shots," as well as "...vaccinations are so important".

 Immigration

-Illegal immigration was a signature issue of Trump's presidential campaign, and his proposed reforms and controversial remarks regarding immigration have also expressed support for a variety of "limits on legal immigration and guest-worker visas," including a "pause" on granting green cards, which Trump says will "allow record immigration levels to subside to more moderate historical averages."
+Illegal immigration was a signature issue of Trump's presidential campaign, and he proposed reforms and made controversial remarks regarding immigrants.

 In August 2019, Trump accused Democrats of supporting "open borders" by attempting to use their opposition to his immigration priorities as an example despite no explicit evidence to support his claim.
 He also claimed that his administration is "building the wall faster and better than ever", but no new barriers were erected by June 2019 at the Mexico–United States border unlike what Trump promised during his 2016 campaign.
 The only installations have been replacement fencing of old barriers.
 Trump also falsely claimed that only 2% of migrants who were released instead of detained eventually returned for their immigration hearings.
 The 2017 statistic is 72% for migrants, and 89% of migrants applying for asylum.